 The waist belt features a similar, albeit marginally denser and thicker version of this foam that was dreamy to carry - even after long days.
 Our testing team all loved the Bora's pivoting waist belt.
 While this feature may seem gimmicky at first, even our most skeptical testers were impressed when they used the Bora in the field, especially by how effectively this feature transferred the weight to our hips, helping the pack "flow" with us.
 All of our testers agreed that this was even more noticeable on scree, talus, or rough trails, but made less of a difference on smoother paths.

-We also like the newer version of Arc'teryx's RotoGlide pivoting waist belt which is a new feature on this pack (versus the older Altra that the Bora is replacing).
+We also like the newer version of Arc'teryx's RotoGlide pivoting waist belt.
 The new version is much more secure than the old one.
-With the Altra, the waist belt never came out while we were wearing it, but it sometimes popped off during breaks while we were sitting on our pack.
+With the Bora, the waist belt never came out while we were wearing it, but it sometimes popped off during breaks while we were sitting on our pack.
 While this was hardly a big deal, it seemed to always happen at the most inconvenient time and would always take 1-2 minutes to get back in the groove and attach it properly.
 In the end, our entire testing team found the Bora to be one of the most comfortable packs in our review, along with the Gregory Baltoro 65, Osprey Atmos AG 65, and Osprey Xenith 75.

 This pack has an extremely robust suspension system, especially considering its volume.
 For support, the Bora uses a thermo-molded Tigris frame sheet in addition to aluminum stays.
 The Tigris frame sheet is visible from the outside and looks like carbon fiber.
 While the Tigris isn't carbon fiber, it is an incredibly stiff and light material that also protects the wearer's back from any oddly shaped items that might try to poke through the back.